 A juicer's initial cost isn't always the bottom line.
 When you have to replace that low-end juicer you bought a few weeks ago, it's not much of a bargain -- so it's often worth setting your sights higher and paying a little more for something with better durability.
 Ease of use is also important as the easier your juicer is to use, the more likely you are to get your money's worth.

 Here's another value consideration: The best high-end juicers can extract 25 percent more juice from the same amount of produce than a cheaper model.
-Depending on how much and how frequently you juice, these savings can quickly account for the more expensive purchase price.
+Depending on how much and how frequently you juice, these savings can quickly make up for the more expensive purchase price.

 Finally, be realistic.
 If you think you'll save money squeezing your own juice, think again.
 It can take several pounds of fresh produce to make a single quart of juice, so unless you grow your own fruits and vegetables, your homemade juice will probably cost more than juice from a supermarket.
-Also, no matter how good your juicer is, the juice you extract will never provide as much fiber and nutrients as eating the same fruits and vegetables whole.
+Still, if fresh versus bottled (or frozen) is worth it to you, as it is for many people, then juice away!